Ukraine latest: Blinken calls off meeting with Lavrov over Russian troop deployment | DW | 23.02.2022

 "We need restraint and reason.
 We need de-escalation now," Guterres said.
 "I urge all to refrain from actions and statements that would take this dangerous situation over the brink."

-US imaging technology firm Maxar reported that satellite imagery over the past 24 hours showed several new troop and equipment movements in western Russia and more than 100 vehicles in a small airfield in southern Belarus bordering Ukraine.
+US imaging technology firm Maxar reported that satellite imagery over the past 24 hours showed more than 100 military vehicles and dozens of troop tents located in a small airfield outside the town of Mazy in southern Belarus near the border with Ukraine.

-The firm said that heavy equipment transporters, used for moving tanks and artillery, were seen near the Ukraine border.
+The firm also said that heavy equipment transporters, used for moving tanks and artillery, were spotted in the city of Belgorod in western Russia near the Ukraine border.

 According to Maxar, the images also showed a new field hospital had been added to a military garrison in western Russia.